mOHITH998/python-file-organizer/README.md

 # python-file-organizer
-## A Basic script to organize files into a Folder following its formats.
-### This script will run to sort all files(unsorted) and moves into their respective directories(Documents, Audio, etc).
+- A Basic script to organize files into a Folder following its formats.
+This script can be used to sort all files(unsorted) and moves into their respective directories(Documents, Audio, etc).

 ## Requirements :
 - python 3.9 or higher